dbr-mylo/june-2025/docs/core-features/reusable-toolbar-components-spec.md

 - **Drag-and-drop toolbar customization**.
 - **Dynamic toolbar layout switching** between vertical and horizontal modes.
 - **Auto-detection of role and button visibility** for customization purposes.

+## Future Insert Menu Items (Post-MVP)
+The following Insert options are visible in mockups but not part of the MVP:

+- Table
+- Special Characters
+- Numbered List Options
+- Horizontal Line
+- Chart
+- Emoji
+- Table of Contents
+- Headers & Footers
+- Page Numbers
+- Footnote
+- Equation

+These should appear in the Insert menu with "Coming Soon" tags or be disabled with a tooltip: “Planned for future update.”

 ---